DavidKrau/terraform-provider-simplemdm/docs/resources/customprofile.md

 ### Optional

-- `attributesupport` (Boolean) Optional.
+- `attribute_support` (Boolean) Optional.
 A boolean true or false.
 When enabled, SimpleMDM will process variables in the uploaded profile.
 Defaults to false
-- `escapeattributes` (Boolean) Optional.
+- `escape_attributes` (Boolean) Optional.
 A boolean true or false.
 When enabled, SimpleMDM escape the values of the custom variables in the uploaded profile.
 Defaults to false
-- `reinstallafterosupdate` (Boolean) Optional.
+- `reinstall_after_os_update` (Boolean) Optional.
 A boolean true or false.
 When enabled, SimpleMDM will re-install the profile automatically after macOS software updates are detected.
 Defaults to false
-- `userscope` (Boolean) Optional.
+- `user_scope` (Boolean) Optional.
 A boolean true or false.
 If false, deploy as a device profile instead of a user profile for macOS devices.
 Defaults to true.

 ### Read-Only

-- `devicecount` (Number) Number of devices assigned to this custom configuration profile.
+- `device_count` (Number) Number of devices assigned to this custom configuration profile.
-- `groupcount` (Number) Number of device groups assigned to this custom configuration profile.
+- `group_count` (Number) Number of device groups assigned to this custom configuration profile.
 - `id` (String) ID of a Custom Configuration Profile in SimpleMDM
-- `profileidentifier` (String) Read-only profile identifier assigned by SimpleMDM.
+- `profile_identifier` (String) Read-only profile identifier assigned by SimpleMDM.
-- `profilesha` (String) SHA-256 checksum reported by SimpleMDM for the current mobileconfig payload.
+- `profile_sha` (String) SHA-256 checksum reported by SimpleMDM for the current mobileconfig payload.

 ## Import